 I'm proceeding slowly through The Complete Stories of J.G.
 Ballard in 2013, and hope to have at least something to share on each story eventually.
 There's potential spoilers below.
-First story up for study is "Prima Belladonna" from 1956.
+First story up for study is "Prima Belladonna" from 1956, a story originally collected in Vermillion Sands.

 Ballard's got that wry wit going on repeatedly; I really enjoy his humor; the story is constant creative smarts and clever fun.
 Ballard could also be mocking a particular strata in society with this sluggish setting known as "The Recess".
 And that it lasted for ten years, much as recess in school -- or in the courts -- lasts oftentimes for ten minutes, points to parody.
 There may also be some possible "i-Go"/Iago wordplay connotations, but I'm not going to work that hard right now to highlight them.